Elections in Andorra: Parliamentary elections

+Local elections

 History and past elections

 In 1866, a social revolution ended with the promulgation of the New Reform (Nova Reforma) by the Co-princes of Andorra.
 This decree changed the way the parliament and local councils were elected.
 Furthermore, a vote per home was granted.

 The introduced election system was a two-round plurality-at-large voting system.
 This system remained until the approval of the new Constitution and Electoral Law in 1993.

 In 1933, universal male suffrage was introduced.
 Women's suffrage was introduced in 1970.

 From 1867 until 1979, parliamentary and local elections were held every two years, but only one half of the seats were up for election.

 Since 1981, parliamentary elections are held every four years and all members are up for election simultaneously.
 Same for local elections since 1983.

 In 1982, a multi-option referendum was held in order to change the election system.
 Finally, no option had a majority, and the traditional system remained.
 An election law was made in 1987, and it included this system.

 In 1993, with the adoption of the new Constitution, Andorra ceased to be a feudal country and a new electoral law was made.
 Parties were also legalised by then.
 This law combined the proportional and majority systems.
 The current law is a revision of the 1993 law made in 2014, and the system is the same.